 Who I am

 I believe what we need is not more knowledge but more wisdom.
 Actually, I think humanity is craving for wisdom.
-Have you ever wonder why does the movie industry exist?
+Have you ever wondered why does the movie industry exist?
 Why do people glue themselves to the screen to watch TV series?
 Or, why do we idolize sports heroes?
-It is because they all tell stories and storytelling is simply passing wisdom… The way our brains are wired, something “emotional” is more memorable than something “factual.”
-And, a story is nothing more than a fact wrapped in emotions…
+It is because they all tell stories, and storytelling is basically passing wisdom.
+The way our brain is wired, something “emotional” is more memorable than something “factual.”
+And, a story is nothing more than a fact wrapped in emotions.

 Not surprisingly, to me, everything is a story.
-More importantly, to me everything should tell a story.
-That’s why when I look at people, corporations and life in general; I try to feel the storyline.
-Time and time again, brands tell me nothing more than an elaborate note.
-That’s my cue to do alchemy and turn brands into stories.
-I do it by drawing parallels between branding and depth psychology… Between sports and mythology… And between places and archetypes… I enjoy uncovering the theme of the brand, identify its antagonists, and dig up its protagonists.
-Thinking about brands as stories… That’s what I do.
-That’s what I love…
+More importantly, I think everything should tell a story.
+That’s why when I look at brands or organizations; I try to feel the storyline.
+Time and time again, organizations tell me nothing more than an elaborate note.
+That’s my cue to do alchemy and spark story-based change.
+I do it by drawing parallels between branding and depth psychology.
+Between management and systems thinking.
+And between places and mythology.
+I enjoy uncovering the theme of an organization, identify its antagonists, and dig up its protagonists.
+Thinking about organizations as stories… That’s what I do.
+That’s what I love.